 Jam Thumbprint Cookies - Egg-Less Jam Cookies

 cookies with jam

-• Bake them for about 12 to 14 minutes, keeping an eye on them from about 12 minutes.
-Mine needed the 14 minutes, but depending on individual ovens the baking time may vary.
+• Bake them for about 12 to 14 minutes, keeping an eye on them for about 12 minutes.
+Mine needed 14 minutes, but depending on individual ovens the baking time may vary.
 Don't let the cookies become too dark.
 Remove them when they are pale golden.

+Jam Thumbprint Cookies - Egg-Less Jam Cookies